bobwares/codex-customer-registration-module/README.md

 - Vitest + Testing Library for unit tests
 - Playwright for browser automation
 - GitHub Actions workflow for CI (lint, typecheck, tests, e2e)

+## Unity Addressable Asset Loader

+The `unity/AddressableAssetLoader.cs` script provides a reusable MonoBehaviour for Unity projects that use the Addressables system.
+It can optionally preload `AssetReference` entries on startup, exposes async helpers for loading assets or instantiating prefabs, and keeps track of the acquired handles so they can be released later.
+Each public API accepts an optional `CancellationToken`, making it straightforward to tie addressable operations to gameplay lifetimes or scene transitions.
+Attach the component to a bootstrap GameObject (such as a systems singleton) and call `Release`, `ReleaseInstance`, or `ReleaseAll` when the assets are no longer needed to prevent memory leaks.